 The cultural pessimist perspective on new media – As their name suggests, cultural pessimists emphasize the negative influences of new media on society.
 They see new media as dominated by large global conglomerations who use them to spread consumerism and reinforce elite power.
 This is a broadly Marxist perspective.

-The relationship between ownership and control of the media
+Ownership and control of the media

 The Pluralist theory of the media – Pluralists see the media as controlled by audiences because media owners are mainly interested in making a profit – if they don’t provide what audiences want, they don’t stay in business.
 They see audiences as active and diverse.